 Welcome to the My Private Network Podcast!

-Hosted by Bob Simpson, today's episode we invited Group RMC USA's Managing Director, Mike Mangione, to bring to you one of the most lucrative investment strategies, ground leasing.
+Hosted by Bob Simpson, today's episode we invited Group RMC's Managing Director, Mike Mangione, to bring to you one of the most lucrative investment strategies, ground leasing.

 This investment strategy used by the British Monarchy and the Vatican is seen by Mike as, "the pearl of real estate."
 Learn how you can add these real estate royalties to your portfolio today!